Vizzuality/tota/backend/README.md

 ### Deploy

-Project deploys automatically when merging changes to main by using github workflow and capistrano.
+Project deploys automatically when merging changes to main by digitalocean auto-deploy.

 ### Run the tests